020 7394 2476

 (Monday to Thursday)

 FareShare is the UK’s largest food redistribution charity, redistributing surplus food from the food industry through a network of more than 10,500 charities and community groups across the UK.
-FareShare provides enough food to create over 2 million million meals for vulnerable people every week.
+FareShare provides enough food to create over two million meals for vulnerable people every week.

 We can arrange: